st4ck/BBFlow/README.md

 ### Communications strategies
 By default Farm implements already 3 types of communication with the workers

-- ROUNDROBIN: given a list of worker (N), each element received by Emitter is sent to the next worker in the list.
+- **ROUNDROBIN**: given a list of worker (N), each element received by Emitter is sent to the next worker in the list.
 When last worker reached, the emitter starts again from the first worker

-- SCATTER: Emitter breaks data from input channel in N parts and send the correspondent part to each worker.
+- **SCATTER**: Emitter breaks data from input channel in N parts and send the correspondent part to each worker.
 The custom type must be chosen correclty to exploit the scattering properties.
 In a common type, like Integers, the scatter acts like ROUNDROBIN

-- BROADCAST: each element received by Emitter is sent to all workers
+- **BROADCAST**: each element received by Emitter is sent to all workers